FREQUENTLY ASKED QUESTIONS

 'Do I have to use the arts in sessions?'

 No. There is no pressure to use the arts unless you want to.
-In our first session we can discuss whether you might want to include the arts in our work or not.

 'Will you tell me what my artwork means?'

 No. The expressive arts approach I trained in is not about interpreting or diagnosing people's art.
 The emphasis is on exploring what the art, whatever form it takes, means to the person who created it and on creating opportunities to experience creative aliveness.